kumuluz/kumuluzee-config/README.md

 # KumuluzEE Config
 [![Build Status](https://img.shields.io/travis/kumuluz/kumuluzee-config/master.svg?style=flat)](https://travis-ci.org/kumuluz/kumuluzee-config)

-> Configuration extension for the KumuluzEE microservice framework with support for configuration servers, such as etcd and Consul.
+> Configuration extension for the KumuluzEE microservice framework with support for etcd and Consul configuration servers.

 KumuluzEE Config is an open-source configuration management extension for the KumuluzEE framework.
 It extends basic configuration framework which is a part of KumuluzEE framework, described [here](https://github.com/kumuluz/kumuluzee/wiki/Configuration).
 It provides support for additional configuration sources in addition to environment variables and configuration files.

-KumuluzEE Config follows the idea of an unified configuration API for the framework, and provides additional configuration sources which can be utilised with a standard KumuluzEE configuration interface.
+KumuluzEE Config follows the idea of an unified configuration API for the framework and provides additional configuration sources which can be utilised with a standard KumuluzEE configuration interface.

 KumuluzEE Config has been designed to support modularity with plugable configuration sources.
-Currently etcd &mdash; a highly available distributed key-value store &mdash; is supported to act as a configuration server.
-Consul Key-Value store is also supported.
+Currently, etcd and Consul key-value stores are supported to act as configuration servers.
 In the future, other data stores and configuration servers will be supported too (contributions are welcome).

 ## Usage
 KumuluzEE defines interfaces for common configuraion management features and two basic configuration sources; environment variables and configuration files.
 To include configuration sources from this project you need to include a dependency to an implementation library.

 You can include etcd implementation by adding the following dependency:

 ```xml
 <dependency>